How helpful was this page?

 Use these preferences to create new or manage existing Circulation Group codes.

-- On the Circulation Groups section, click Add at the bottom-left of the window.
-The Add Circulation Group roll-down will appear.
+- On the Circulation Groups section, click Add at the bottom-right of the window.
+The Add Circulation Group dialog will appear.

 - Provide a Description for the new Circulation Group (e.g. “Thompson - English Honors 8 - Period 4”).